danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

 # Conclusion

-What is both novel and exciting about CHRONOsig is that it potentially offers the opportunity for a transparent and equitable triage clinical decision support tool informed by patient and public input and this is especially important to patients, their families as well as other
+What is both novel and exciting about chrono**sig** is that it potentially offers the opportunity for a transparent and equitable triage clinical decision support tool informed by patient and public input and this is especially important to patients, their families as well as other